 Victims of identity theft must act quickly and assertively to minimize the damage.

 Here are a few things you can do.

-You may need some assistance it correcting the effects of identity fraud.
-HOPE educates and assists our clients in remedying the effects of identity fraud.
-If you would like to know more please call us at 704-503-3669.
+You can work to correct the effects of identity fraud on your own (it's your right), but you can also hire a professional to help you if you feel to overwhelmed or even simply too busy to handle the process alone.
+HOPE4USA educates and assists our clients in remedying the effects of identity fraud.
+If you would like to know more please call us at 704-499-9696.
 We are waiting for your call.